 Don’t go overboard

 It’s easy to overspend when you’re not keeping track.
 Don’t go down that route and make purchasing decisions you’d only come to regret later on.
-Keep track of your expenses with Planner Bee, which you can easily download from the Google Play store, or the App Store.
-Create a budget and see how much you’re spending this sale season, and decide where to cut back.
+Keep track of your expenses with Planner Bee, create a budget and see how much you’re spending this sale season, and decide where to cut back.

 We hope these tips will help you become a more discerning shopper.
 Enjoy the upcoming sale season without breaking the bank!